 This alignment allows players not only to compete in the USL Academy League, but for their local youth club, high school, and potentially for their USL senior team.

-The USL Academy league is set to provide the ideal approach for players who are at varying stages of their development by offering three player classifications: Part-Time Senior Status, Full-Time Academy Status and Part-Time Youth Status.
+The USL Academy League is set to provide the ideal approach for players who are at varying stages of their development by offering four player classifications: Part-Time Senior Status (Youth), Part-Time Senior Status (Overage), Full-Time Academy Status and Part-Time Youth Status.

 Players who are ready to compete at the next level will earn Part-Time Senior Status, giving them the opportunity to train regularly with their club’s Senior Team or potentially join the roster as a USL Academy signing.